AC-TimRourke/ecommerce-kosal/README.md

 repository.
 If you execute the commad `ls`, you'll discover that you're actually looking at the Docker-hosted version of the folder `/project/ecommerce-kosal/public`.
 Our `/public` folder is where any and all public requests to our application will enter our app.
-Check out the class `/public/Example.php` for some neat hints.
+Check out the file `/public/index.php` for some neat hints.

 **FINALLY** we can install our simple few Composer dependencies to get our environment rolling.
 At first, our only dependency is PHPUnit, but we'll add more